John Constantine: The New 52

 Constantine uses magic to trick a cashier in a clothes store and gets himself a new suit.
 He pickpockets a passenger, uses the money to buy a meal in a small restaurant and gets acquainted with its owner Oliver, a single father of two daughters.
-As John is busy chatting and flirting with Oliver an old "friend", the demon Blythe, pulls John away and convinces him to help them solve their problems in their latest business place, a soul farm.
+As John is busy chatting and flirting with Oliver, an old "friend", the demon Blythe pulls John away.
+She convinces him to help them solve their problems in their latest business place, a soul farm.
 They want John to eliminate their business partner, which John completes, and he also cons Blythe into banishing herself back to Hell.
-Suddenly, John sees his entire ghost entourage, and Gary Lester's ghost - who has tried to warn him since the beginning - tells him that Frank North's spirit has vanished completely, and something has been after John's ghosts.
+Suddenly, John sees his entire ghost entourage, and Gary Lester's ghost—who has tried to warn him since the beginning—tells him that Frank North's spirit has vanished completely, and something has been after John's ghosts.
 John tries to set up a scheme to lure and trap the entity which had been after his ghosts, by ramping up quite a number of ghosts from 'haunted sites'.
 The plan fails and Gary Lester's ghost is also taken by the being.
 After a few flashbacks and meeting with an old acquaintance named Georgie, John begins to unravel the true identity of the ghost-hunting entity, as his (and Georgie's) old time lover, Veronica.
 After releasing Veronica's soul, Constantine starts to notice (and is also warned by other beings whom he deems as 'friends') the increasing number of supernatural activities in New York city.
 Being part of Neron's grand scheme, John manages to (after quite a bit of struggle) con Neron into thinking that the souls he had claimed were worthless, and leaving New York city for good.
-Albeit the cost of Oliver's soul, which Blythe had claimed by previously blackmailing him and John with the souls of his daughters.
+This is at the cost of Oliver's soul, which Blythe had claimed by previously blackmailing him and John with the souls of his daughters.